maethor/debate/README.md

 Debate is an online discussion and commenting service.

-It allow anybody to host his own discussion service on his own server, beside a blog.
+It allows anybody to host his own discussion service on his own server, beside a blog.
 It can effectively replace Disqus to manage comments on static blogs or websites.

 **Warning** : There is still some work to do before this tool can be used in prod.
-For example, access to administration panel is not limited.
+For example, access to administration panel is not limited, anybody can go there and remove or edit comments.

 ## How it works

-Utilisation is very simple.
-You can go on any url `http://debate/thread/<id>` where <id> can be any string.
+It is very easy to use.
+You can go on any url `http://debate.example/thread/<id>` where `<id>` can be any string.
 If the discussion is not created yet, it will be at the first comment added.

-So the use it, the best way is to include one of these pages using JQuery Ajax request on the bottom of your blog posts.
+So the use it, the best way is to include a thread url using JQuery Ajax request on the bottom of your blog posts.
 The file `template/test.hml` provide an example of this :

     <html>
       <head>